SayliDholam/Practice_Python/README.md

 # Practice_Python
-A few lines of code in attempt to learn Python
+Few lines of code in an attempt to learn Python